English – Grade 6 Either Mathematics or Biology/Combined Science – Grade 6, with a 5 in the other subject

 Introduction/General Advice and Requirements

-The emphasis of the course is on applying knowledge and understanding rather than just acquiring knowledge, thereby developing students’ transferable skills of analysis, evaluation and critical thinking.
+There is no requirement to have studied psychology before, although it is helpful to have an inquiring mind and a good understanding of human biology.
 There is a large scientific component to the course which will promote students’ skills in solving scientific problems and students will come to understand how scientists investigate phenomena in their attempts to explain the world about us.